-Each dot in the chart below was a member of the Senate in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Akaka is shown as a purple triangle. (analysis methodology)
+Akaka is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 1379 (112th): D.C.
 Courts and Public Defender Service Act of 2011

 - S. 743 (112th): Whistleblower Protection Enhancement Act of 2012